 Want to camp in south Vermont?
 If so, Pine Hollow Campground is the spot for you.
 This lovely campground is located just a few minutes south of Bennington, meaning you won’t have to drive far to see local attractions.
 That said, you might just be tempted to stay within the campground most of the time, considering the gorgeous views and outdoor recreation opportunities found there.

-There you have it, 45 amazing stops to make on your Vermont road trip we hope you enjoy your time exploring Vermont!!
+There you have it, 45 amazing stops so you can hit the road on your Vermont road trip we hope you enjoy your time exploring the Green Mountain State!

 Want even more information on visiting the incredible state of Vermont?
 Check out

 Pin This Post:

 - The 21 Best Places to See Christmas Lights in Wisconsin for 2023 - November 26, 2023

 - 12 Best VRBO Destin Florida Locations You Will Love - October 23, 2023

 - 15 Best RV Vacuum Options - October 19, 2023